-We use a modified version of their model (see fig. 3) as we introduce reflection and learning stages after each of the steps in the model, thus introducing a continuous learning experience.
+We use a modified version of the Tidd and Bessant model (see fig. 3) as we introduce reflection and learning stages after each of the steps in the model, thus introducing a continuous learning experience.

-Figure 3: modified innovation management model based on Tidd and Bessant

-Innovation is seen as a continuous process supported by routines and methods that contribute to a successful process and outcome.
-Against the background of the research question this has proved to be a valuable method to observe reality in similar research projects we have undertaken in the manufacturing and construction industries.
-The aim of the research is to establish whether the findings of our research and the model developed for that purpose, are also useful within the greenhouse horticulture industry.

-It may prove equally useful in the greenhouse horticulture industry.
-Observations of interventions in organisational structure and/or culture are complemented with data collected from in-depth interviews based on a semi-structured questionnaire.
-This should lead to an understanding of what works and what does not.
+Figure 3: modified innovation management model of Tidd and Bessant valuable method to observe reality in similar research projects we have undertaken in the manufacturing and construction industries.
+The aim of the research is to establish whether the findings of our research and the model developed for that purpose, are equally useful within the greenhouse horticulture industry.
+Observations of interventions in organisational structure and / or culture are complemented with data collected from in-depth interviews based on a semi-structured questionnaire should lead to an understanding of what works and what does not.